hejiheji001/Builder-Catalogue/Readme.md

 3. What piece limits should `megabuilder99` use so that at least 50% of users can build their custom model?
 4. Which extra sets can `dr_crocodile` build if we allow whole-color substitutions?

-The core logic is implemented in a small domain layer (piece dictionaries and comparison functions), exposed via a simple HTTP API hosted by Aspire.
+The core logic is implemented in a small domain layer, exposed via a simple HTTP API hosted by Aspire.

 ---